stonepi/stonepi.github.io/index.md

   ---

-- **Dec 20:** Cristian Joana gets the NSFC Special Funds for Theoretical Physics Postdoc Program.
+- **Dec 20:** Cristian Joana gets the NSFC Special Funds for Theoretical Physics Postdoc Program, *Primordial Black Hole and its Gravitational Wave Signal*, No. 12347132.

 - **Dec 19:** Visit Nanjing Normal University (host: Prof. Lei Wu), and give a seminar.